alibabacloud-automation/terraform-alicloud-ram-policy/examples/complete/README.md

 # complete example

-Configuration in this directory will create a complete policy。
+Configuration in this directory will create custom policies on Alibaba Cloud.

 ## Usage